 When I was in grade 9 I watched Ben Eater create a computer from logic chips and my mind exploded.
 I realized computer architecture was just like LEGOs and that is how I spent my entire high school life doing.
 I wanted to create a computer better than Ben Eaters.
 His was an 8-bit computer was 16 bytes of RAM and 16 instructions.
 I needed to do something far better.
-So I began to design my first computer in grade 10.
-Since then I created 5 other machines.
+So I began to design my first computer in grade 9 to grade 10 summer.
 This project is about my most recent creation.
 It is a 16 bit machine with many useful instructions.
 It is similar to Ben Eaters computer except that:

 - Instructions can have up to 16 micro states